puchkova/contacts/README.md

 # Contacts
 The project is a simple "Contact List" web application with functions of listing people, searching by name and paging.
 The back-end is the SpringBoot RESTful API application built using Maven.
 The front-end was developed with Angular 10.
-Automated tests was developed using Junit+Mockito.
+Automated tests was created using Junit+Mockito.

 ## Prerequisites
 - NodeJS - You can follow the instructions https://nodejs.org/en/ to install Node on your machine.